 Specific entry requirements

-Each programme can make its own list of requirements, be it a special course you need to finish or a specific English proficiency grade.
-Applicants with foreign qualifications can apply to a Danish Bachelor's’s degree when they fulfil all the requirements, including getting a NemID.
+Each programme can list different requirements, be it a special course you need to finish or a specific English proficiency grade.
+Applicants with foreign qualifications can apply for a Danish Bachelor's degree when they fulfil all the requirements, including getting a NemID.

-For the international students missing a NemID, you will receive an extra page, which you will have to print and sign and then send to the institution you are applying to.
+For international students without a NemID, you will receive an extra document, which you will have to print, sign and then send to the academic institution you are applying to.

-For a Master's degree things are simpler.
-Just follows the specific requirements on the website of your chosen programme.
+For a Master's degree, things are simpler.
+Just follows the specific requirements on the website of your favourite programme(s).

 University application deadlines for Denmark

-You should mark these dates on your calendar with a red marker, because these are the definitive deadlines on the Optagelse website:
+You should highlight these dates on your calendar with a red marker because these are the definitive deadlines on the Optagelse website: